Downtown San Antonio: Attractions

 The Alamo Mission in San Antonio ("the Alamo"), located in Downtown, is Texas' top tourist attraction.
 Because of the mission, San Antonio is often called the "Alamo City".

 The River Walk, which meanders through the Downtown area, is the city's second-most-visited attraction.
 It was one of the first restorations of an urban river.
 Lined with numerous shops, bars, and restaurants, as well as the Arneson River Theater, this attraction is transformed into an impressive festival of lights during the Christmas and New Year holiday period, and is suffused with the local sounds of folklorico and flamenco music during the summer, particularly during celebrations such as the Fiesta Noche del Rio.
 Also based along the River Walk is the newly restored Aztec On The River, the only surviving exotic-themed movie palace in Texas.

 The Downtown Area also features Cathedral of San Fernando, The Majestic Theatre, HemisFair Park (home of the Tower of the Americas, and UTSA's Institute of Texan Cultures), Pearl, La Villita, Market Square, the Spanish Governor's Palace, and the historic Menger Hotel.
 On the northern side of the Alamo complex, beside the Emily Morgan Hotel, is the San Antonio Cavalry Museum, which features cavalry artifacts and exhibits and is frequented by local re-enactors.

 The Fairmount Hotel, built in 1906 and San Antonio's second oldest hotel, is in the Guinness World Records as one of the heaviest buildings ever moved intact.
 It was placed in its new location, three blocks south of the Alamo, over four days in 1985, and cost $650,000 to move.

-Not far from the city center there are many local theaters like the overtime theatre.
+Not far from the city center there are many local theaters, such as the Overtime Theatre.